The Origin of Sun Wukong’s Golden Headband

 Update: 08-08-21

-I’ve written an article on Zhu’s literary description.
+I’ve written an article about Zhu’s literary description.

 What Does Zhu Bajie Look Like?
 A Resource for Artists and Cosplayers